 Table.
-4.3 - 27.
+4.3 - 28.
 Parameters and indications in the General menu.

-Name Range Default Description Device name 1 Unitname The file name uses these fields when loading the .aqs configuration file from the AQ-200 unit.
-Device location 1 Unitlocation Enable stage forcing DisabledEnabled Disabled When this parameter is enabled it is possible for the user to force the protection, control and monitoring functions to different statuses like START and TRIP.
+Name Range Default Description Device name - Unitname The file name uses these fields when loading the .aqs configuration file from the AQ-200 unit.

+Name Range Default Description Device location - Unitlocation Time synchronization source Internal External NTP External Serial IRIG-B Internal If an external clock time synchronization source is available, the type is defined with this parameter.
+In the internal mode there is no external Timesync source.
+IRIG-B requires a serial fiber communication option card.
+Enable stage forcing Disabled Enabled Disabled When this parameter is enabled it is possible for the user to force the protection, control and monitoring functions to different statuses like START and TRIP.
 This is done in the function's Info page with the Force status to parameter.
-Allow setting of device mode Prohibited From HMI/ setting tool only Allowed Prohibited Allows global mode to be modified from setting tool, HMI and IEC61850.
-Prohibited: Cannot be changed.
-From HMI/setting tool only: Can only be changed from the setting tool or HMI Allowed: Can be changed from the setting tool, HMI, and IEC 61850 client.

-Name Range Default Description Allow setting of individual LN mode Prohibited From HMI/ setting tool only Allowed Prohibited Allow local modes to be modified from setting tool, HMI and IEC61850.
-Prohibited: Cannot be changed.
-From HMI/setting tool only: Can only be changed from the setting tool or HMI Allowed: Can be changed from the setting tool, HMI, and IEC 61850 client.
 System phase rotating order • A-B-C • A-C-B A-B-C Allows the user to switch the expected order in which the phase measurements are wired to the unit.
 Language User defined English Finnish Chinese Spanish French German Russian Ukrainian Kazakh English Changes the language of the parameter descriptions in the HMI.
 If the language has been set to "Other" in the settings of the AQtivate setting tool, AQtivate follows the value set into this parameter.
 AQtivate ethernet port All COM A Double Ethernet card All If the device has a double Ethernet option card it is possible to choose which ports are available for connecting with AQtivate software.
 Clear events • - • Clear - Clears the event history recorded in the AQ-200 device.
-Display brightness 08 4 Changes the display brightness.
-Brightness level 0 turns the display off.
-Display sleep timeout 03600s 0s If no buttons are pressed after a set time, the display changes the brightness to whatever is set on the "Display sleep brightness" parameter.
-If set to 0 s, this feature is not in use.
-When the device is in sleep mode pressing any of the buttons on the front panel of the device will wake the display.
-Display sleep brightness 08 0 Defines the brightness of the display when the set display sleep timeout has elapsed.
-The brightness level "0" turns the display off.
+LCD Contrast 0255 120 Changes the contrast of the LCD display.
 Return to default view 03600s 0s If the user navigates to a menu and gives no input after a period of time defined with this parameter, the unit automatically returns to the default view.
 If set to 0 s, this feature is not in use.
 LED test - - Activated - When activated, all LEDs are lit up.
 LEDs with multiple possible colors blink each color.
-HMI restart • - • Restart - When activated, display restarts.
-Display color theme Light themeDark theme Light theme Defines the color theme used in the HMI.

-Name Range Default Description Reset latches • - • Reset - Resets the latched signals in the logic and the matrix.
+Reset latches • - • Reset - Resets the latched signals in the logic and the matrix.
 When a reset command is given, the parameter automatically returns back to "-".
-Measurement recorder DisabledEnabled Disabled Enables the measurement recorder tool, further configured in $Tools \rightarrow Misc \rightarrow Measurement \ recorder.$ I/0 default object selection OBJ1 OBJ2 OBJ3 OBJ4 OBJ5 OBJ6 OBJ7 OBJ8 OBJ9 OBJ10 OBJ1 "I" and "0" push buttons on the front panel of the device have an indication LED.
+Measurement recorder DisabledEnabled Disabled Enables the measurement recorder tool, further configured in Tools → Misc → Measurement recorder .

+Name Range Default Description I/0 default object selection OBJ1 OBJ2 OBJ3 OBJ4 OBJ5 OBJ6 OBJ7 OBJ8 OBJ9 OBJ10 OBJ1 "I" and "0" push buttons on the front panel of the device have an indication LED.
 This parameter defines which objects' status push buttons follow when lighting up the LEDs.
-Device Mode On Blocked Test Test/ Blocked Off On Set mode of device block.
-This parameter is visible only when Allow setting of device mode is enabled in General menu.
-Reconfigure mimic Reconfigure - Reloads the mimic to the unit.
+Reconfigure mimic - Reconfigure - Reloads the mimic to the unit.

 Table.
-4.3 - 28.
+4.3 - 29.
 General menu logical inputs.